 The District will continue to solicit and empower volunteers to help with water quality monitoring.
-Currently, the District solicits volunteers and provides modest funding for equipment purchases and the analysis of samples in participation with CAMP and the CSMP.
+Currently, the District solicits volunteers and provides modest funding for equipment purchases and the analysis of samples in participation with citizen-assisted monitoring program and the citizen stream-monitoring program.